geocryology/globsim/README.md

 cd DReaMIT_demo/
 ```

-For the remaining of the demonstration use, users will need to work from the folder **GloSim/DReaMIT_demo/**.
+For the remaining of the demonstration use, users will need to work from the folder **globsim/DReaMIT_demo/**.

 Details for usage (and outdated installation instructions) for Globsim can be found on our [ReadTheDocs page](https://globsim.readthedocs.io/en/latest/?).

 ## Credentials for ERA5 and JRA-3Q

-_All paths in this section are given relative to the root of /GlobSim/DReaMIT_demo/._
+_All paths in this section are given relative to the root of /globsim/DReaMIT_demo/._

 See the [Credentials](/docs/source/Credentials.rst) page for details about credentials.

 Get personal tokens (credentials) to be able to download ERA5 and JRA-3Q data.
 - ERA5:
-    1. Create a ECMWF account, complete the form, activate your profile, and go to https://cds-beta.climate.copernicus.eu/how-to-api.
+    1. Create an ECMWF account, complete the form, activate your profile, and go to https://cds-beta.climate.copernicus.eu/how-to-api.
     2. Fill the credential file **./user_input/.cdsapirc** with your info.
     3. Install the CDS API client (pip install 'cdsapi>=0.7.0').
     4. Go to: https://cds-beta.climate.copernicus.eu/datasets/reanalysis-era5-pressure-levels?tab=download and scroll down a lot and accept the Licence to use Copernicus Products under the 'Terms of use'